stanford-futuredata/Willump/BENCHMARKS.md

 repository.
 The three remaining datasets can be downloaded from Kaggle and placed in their respective folders in tests/test_resources.
-The dataset for Credit is [here](https://www.kaggle.com/c/home-credit-default-risk/data) and files go in the mercari_price_suggestion folder, the dataset for Price is [here](https://www.kaggle.com/c/mercari-price-suggestion-challenge/data) and files go in the home_credit_default_risk folder, and the dataset for Instant is [here](https://www.kaggle.com/c/instant-gratification/data) and files go in the instant_gratification folder.
+The dataset for Credit is [here](https://www.kaggle.com/c/home-credit-default-risk/data) and files go in the home_credit_default_risk folder, the dataset for Price is [here](https://willump-datasets.s3.us-east-2.amazonaws.com/train.zip) (modified from the Kaggle original to remove non-Ascii characters that Weld does not handle) and files go in the mercari_price_suggestion folder, and the dataset for Instant is [here](https://www.kaggle.com/c/instant-gratification/data) and files go in the instant_gratification folder.